 How to apply

 Standard entry requirements apply.
 A typical offer would be BCC at A-Level or DMM at BTEC.
-In addition applicants are expected to have studied an Art or Textiles related subject in an A-Level or BTEC level 3 Diploma, or equivalent qualification.
-We will also accept a Foundation Diploma in Art and Design.
+In addition applicants are expected to have studied an Art or Textiles related subject in an A-Level or BTEC level 3 Diploma, or equivalent qualification; or a Foundation Diploma in Art and Design.

 Applicants are interviewed and are requested to provide a portfolio of their own work in Art and Design.
 Students with a relevant HND or Foundation Degree with a suitable profile of achievement may be admitted onto year two or three.